s8sg/goflow/README.md

 GoFlow scale horizontally, you can distribute the load by just adding more instances.

 #### Worker Mode
-Alternatively you can start your goflow in worker mode.
-As a worker goflow only handles the workload, and if required you can only scale the workers
+Alternatively you can start your GoFlow in worker mode.
+As a worker GoFlow only handles the workload, and if required you can only scale the workers
 ```go
 fs := &goflow.FlowService{